For the Crust:

 For the Pie Filling:

-You may peel the apples if you like – I do not, on the assumption that it sometimes adds color as well as vitamins.
+You may peel the apples if you like – I do not, on the assumption that it sometimes adds color as well as vitamins and I use organic apples only.
 Cut the apples into quarters and core them.
 Then slice them into small slices, even chunks if you prefer, into a large bowl.
 Add lemon juice and zest.
 Mix flour, sugar, and coriander and pour over sliced apples and blackberries.

 Note on Apple Varieties: